Mukhammad-develop/telegram-addresser/docs/CONTABO_DEPLOYMENT.md

 ## ⚙️ Step 6: Configure the Bot

+⚠️ **IMPORTANT:** You MUST configure `config.json` before starting the bot!
+The bot will NOT start automatically and will fail if config.json is missing or incorrect.

-### Option A: Upload config.json from your computer
+### Option A: Upload config.json from your computer (Recommended)

 **On your local computer:**
 ```bash